haohao1029/expr-js/README.md

 The aim of this project is to build a 1 line web expression editor, inspired by https://expr.medv.io/playground.

-With this expressions editor, admin can define complex expression & logic without the help of developer.
+With this expression editor, admin can define complex expression & logic without the help of developer.

 ## Example Use Case
 ```javascript
 sum([1,2,3,4,5]) == 15 ? true : false
 split(" 1, 2 ")

 ```

 ## Supported Literals